Vol:II Theory • Research by Design

 It is desirable to keep the procedure of meaning attribution in the design process open for various perspectives over a considerably long period of time.
 This openness is important with regards to the definition of (design) problems as well as with regards to the necessary context of knowledge to remain attentive and to refrain from hasty categorizations.
 This way, all hidden, unexpected and necessarily heterogeneous aspects of the context features can be filtered out in design processes.
 A constitutive part of the design process, this procedure of filtering serves the repeated re-structuring of a visual situation (cf. Arnheimer, p.
 41) in order to find solutions.

-The design theory Schnittmuster-Strategie (Sewing Pattern Strategy, cf. DJSMS) introduces three key concepts as qualitative indicators for design processes in a research-oriented design practice: first, the (subjectively) selected constellation of contexts including morphological, typological, cultural, historical and social-economic knowledge levels, second, the analytic (mimetic) practice of multi-optional transformation and third, the transparent design of the creative process as fundamental pre-condition of cooperative design processes (i.e., design as aesthetic instruction); cf. DJSMS: Teil 1 Schlüsselbegriffe, pp. 57-130.
+The design theory Schnittmuster-Strategie (Sewing Pattern Strategy, cf. DJSMS) introduces three key concepts as qualitative indicators for design processes in a research-oriented design practice: first, the (subjectively) selected constellation of contexts including morphological, typological, cultural, historical and social-economic knowledge levels, second, the analytic (mimetic) practice of a stepwise, creative investigation towards a multi-optional transformation and third, the transparent design of the creative process itself as fundamental pre-condition of cooperation (i.e., design as aesthetic instruction); cf. DJSMS: Teil 1 Schlüsselbegriffe, pp. 57-130.

 Considering the advantages of a design team in cooperative research, the parallel examination of different options by each of the team members, using various procedures or tools of design, demarcates a network-like field of opportunities (‘Möglichkeitsfeld’) for the finding of solutions for complex design problems.
 Throughout the course of visualizing analysis of the design conditions, the activation of knowledge, the on-site experience and the development of concepts leading to the finding of solutions, diverse historical and contemporary understanding of knowledge and the views of external stakeholders are successively integrated into the solution-making process.
 The simultaneous analytical design procedures, executed by the participants of a project team, create variable chains of decision which are leading to diverging assessments of partial aspects due to different aesthetic preferences.
 Already minor deviances in perception and interpretation regarding individual characteristics can lead to completely different solutions with different key quality.